-What should I avoid while taking this medicine?
+What should I avoid while taking aspirin, butalbital, caffeine, and codeine?

-This medication may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how the medicine will affect you.
-Dizziness or severe drowsiness can cause falls or other accidents.
+Avoid driving or operating machinery until you know how this medicine will affect you.
+Dizziness or drowsiness can cause falls, accidents, or severe injuries.

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

+Aspirin, butalbital, caffeine, and codeine may cause serious side effects.
 Call your doctor at once if you have:

 a light-headed feeling, like you might pass out;